-HRC Steel Ratings: What Is Rockwell Hardness Scale
+What is HRC Steel Ratings: Rockwell Hardness Scale

 Straight razors can be divided into two parts, the handle, and the blade.
 Of course, there are other parts of the straight razor, which you need to focus on to understand its full mechanism.
 But for now, the star of the show is the straight razor’s blade.